dclbas/LMS_Controls/README.md

+## Updated Release - Aug 2, 2018
+New Features and addtions include:

+- Implicit Intents `Hey Googe, Ask LMS Controls to play artist Pink Floyd in the kitchen`
+- Updated HA GUI to include syncing of squeezebox players
+- Streamlined DF dialog requirements
+- Defaults (context) is now based on HA GUI values rather than coded in DF (ie: current plyer, current source)
+- Streamlined the HA code, increased the use of automations to enhance GUI functionality

 ## LMS Controls
 Control your Logitech / Squeezeserver players (LMS) from Home Assistant (HA) and Google Home (GH).
 A little [audio demo](https://github.com/ynot123/LMS_Controls/blob/master/LMS%20Controls%20Demo.mp3) is available.
 Also see the Home Assistant GUI below.